Shivrajsoni/paysol/README.md

     - how can i add solana tokens in user wallet by taking payments from them , like an exchange for usd ?

 -

+fix: deployments
+contact creation not wroking
+payment request page fix
+and also recentransaction fetch page fix , most probably database need to be fixed up